 - 2.2.22.“ZAR” means the currency of the Republic of South Africa and being the Rand.

 3. AUCTION PERIOD

 - 3.1.
-The Auctioneer shall auction and sell each Horse through the medium of the Computer System and the Electronic Agent during a specific period of time and as indicated on the relevant page of the Website.
+The Auctioneer shall auction and sell each Horse through the medium of live in the room bidding, telephonic bidding, the Computer System and the Electronic Agent during a specific period of time and as indicated on the relevant page of the Website.

 - 3.2.
 It shall be within the sole discretion of Capital Stud to amend and/or vary and/or extend any Auction Period relating to a particular Horse.

 - 3.3.
 The Auctioneer shall automatically extend the Auction Period i.e. the time at which the Electronic Agent is to accept the final Offer

 - 3.4 There will be no timer or countdown clock on the Electronic Agent.

 - 3.5 For the avoidance of doubt a sale by auction is complete when the Auctioneer announces its completion by the fall of the hammer or in any other customary manner.

 - 4.1.
 The highest bidder, whose bid is accepted by the Auctioneer, shall be the Buyer of the Horse; provided that, if a dispute arises between two or more bidders in respect of the sale of a Horse, the Auctioneer may, prior to the conclusion of the sale, and in his sole and absolute discretion:

 - declare who the Buyer of the Horse is.